Gaelynn Lea

-Gaelynn Lea Tressler (born January 21, 1984) is an American folk singer, violinist, public speaker and disability advocate from Duluth, Minnesota.
+Gaelynn Lea Tressler (born January 21, 1984) is an American folk musician and disability advocate from Duluth, Minnesota.
 She won NPR's 2016 Tiny Desk Contest.

 Early life and education

 Gaelynn Lea was born with osteogenesis imperfecta, a genetic condition that causes complications in the development of bones and limbs.
 Lea became impassioned by classical music from an early age, and in fourth grade a teacher took notice and encouraged Lea to pursue music after she had the class's only perfect score on a music listening test.
 Lea developed a technique for violin which involved holding the bow "like a bassist" with the body of the instrument placed in front of her, like a cello, and attached to her foot so it wouldn't slip when she played.
 Her parents also owned and operated a dinner theater while Lea was growing up, and she would often usher and do lighting for productions.

 Lea attended Macalester College, where she majored in political science; prior to her music career, she had planned to pursue a career as a lawyer and disability rights advocate.